RelationalAI/rai-gnns-tutorial/HM/installation.md

 ## Upload Code to the Stage

-Once you have created the database, schema and stage you will now need to upload the necessary files to the stage that we can insert the data into Snowflake tables for further processing and create the notebooks for the use cases.
+Once you have created the database, schema and stage you will now need to upload the notebooks to the stage.

 For this you need to login into Snowsight, and, on the left, click on `Data > Databases`.
 After that, find the database that you have just created, and select the schema, stages and then the stage that you created.
 In our example you would be clicking on `HM_DB > HM_SCHEMA > Stages > HM_STAGE` as shown in the picture: